petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/filtering-by-stored-fields-to-limit-the-response-size.md

 ## Example: Limiting the Fields Returned in the Search Response

-Although uncommon, if you have a system with lots of translated content, your search response could become too large, resulting in errors from Elasticsearch.
+Although uncommon, searching in a system with lots of translated content can produce a search response that's too large.
 One workaround is to disable unneeded locales in Liferay, to avoid returning more translated fields than necessary.
 Another approach is trimming the response with a search blueprint, as described here:

 1. First add a web content article.
 Open the Site menu (![Site menu](../../../../images/icon-menu.png)) and go to *Content & Data* &rarr; *Web Content*.